mattermost/mattermost-test-management/data/test-cases/cloud/true-up-notification/MM-test-case-1.md

 - Open invite modal.
 Verify banner is shown with Yellow color and a message, "Your workspace user count has exceeded your paid license seat count by 1 seat.
 Notify your Customer Success Manager on your next true-up check".
 Close the modal.
 - Create 4 more users (total 25) using /test cmd.
 Such that the active users above 10% threshold.
 - Open invite modal.
 Verify banner is shown with red color and a message, "Your workspace user count has exceeded your paid license seat count by 5 seats.
 Notify your Customer Success Manager on your next true-up check".
 Close the modal.
+- Verify the banner shouldn't appear banner if the admin had previously dismissed it.
 **Expected**